melisakkus/BabyCareProject/README.md

 # BabyCareProject - MongoDB & ASP.NET Core Web Application

-BabyCareProject, anaokulunun sunduğu hizmetleri, etkinlikleri, eğitmenleri ve ders bilgilendirmelerini kullanıcı dostu bir arayüzle sunan modern bir platformdur.
-ASP.NET Core Web Application mimarisiyle geliştirilen projede, MongoDB ile NoSQL veri yönetimi sağlanırken, MongoDbDriver ile güçlü ve esnek veritabanı işlemleri gerçekleştirilmiştir.
+BabyCareProject is a modern platform that presents kindergarten services, events, instructors, and class announcements through a user-friendly interface.
+Developed with the ASP.NET Core Web Application architecture, the project provides NoSQL data management using MongoDB, while robust and flexible database operations are performed via MongoDbDriver.

-## 📁 Backend Tarafı:
+## 📁 Backend Side:

-•	MongoDB kullanılarak veri saklama işlemleri gerçekleştirildi.
+• Data storage operations were performed using MongoDB.

-•	MongoDB.Driver ile veritabanı bağlantısı kuruldu.
+• Database connection was established using MongoDB.Driver.

-•	Generic Repository kullanılarak modüler ve ölçeklenebilir servis mimarisi oluşturuldu.
+• A modular and scalable service architecture was created using Generic Repository.

-•	DTO'lar ile veri transferi optimize edildi.
+• Data transfer was optimized with DTOs.

-•	 AutoMapper ile veriler sorunsuz ve hızlı şekilde eşleştirildi.
+• Data was mapped seamlessly and rapidly using AutoMapper.

-•	Area kullanılarak admin işlemleri Admin Paneli altında toplandı.
+• Admin operations were grouped under the Admin Panel using Area.

-## 🎨 UI (Kullanıcı Arayüzü) Tarafı:
+## 🎨 UI (User Interface) Side:

-•	ViewComponent yapısıyla modüler ve yönetilebilir hale getirildi.
+• Made modular and manageable using the ViewComponent structure.

-•	AJAX kullanılarak abonelik işlemleri kullanıcıyı sayfadan koparmadan dinamik şekilde gerçekleştirildi.
+• Subscription processes were executed dynamically without redirecting the user, using AJAX.

-### 🚀 UI Görselleri
+### 🚀 UI Screenshots

 ![2025-05-16_13-29-21](https://github.com/user-attachments/assets/de2f29b6-af9a-4e48-a78f-73e496a2d852)

 ![2025-05-16_13-29-44](https://github.com/user-attachments/assets/e74be1ee-0eb2-482f-a7a5-969fd95b0041)